 3. Opening The Company Bank Account

-Once your company is registered, you will receive a registry certificate and company's seal certificate.
+Once your company is registered, you will receive a registry certificate and a company seal certificate.
 The process of registration normally takes two to four weeks.

-For opening a bank account for your company you’ll need the company registration certificate, company seal certificate and both personal and the company’s seals.
-The bank will ask you for the Katakana version of the company name too.
+For opening a bank account for your company, you’ll need the company registration certificate, the company seal certificate, and both your personal and the company’s seals.
+The bank will also ask for the katakana version of the company name.

-Whether you choose a mega bank or a local city bank, the process of opening an account is much faster and smoother if you are introduced by a company who has an active bank account there.
+Whether you choose a megabank or a local city bank, the process of opening a bank account would be smoother if you were introduced by a company that has an active bank account there.